Kampong Sungai Teraban: Education

 The local primary school is Sungai Teraban Primary School (Sekolah Rendah Sungai Teraban).
 A temporary building was built in 1968 by the villagers on a 5 acre site.
 It was then replaced by a permanent building which was inaugurated in 1983.
 It also houses a sekolah ugama ("religious school" i.e. school for the country's Islamic religious primary education).

 Religion

 The village mosque is Kampong Sungai Teraban Mosque.
 It was completed in 1994 at a cost of B$266,378 and can accommodate 1,400 worshippers.

-Among the facilities available in the mosque are the cremation room and the kutubkhanah room.
+The balai ibadat (place of worship) was officially opened by Pengiran Idris bin Pengiran Temenggong Pengiran Haji Muhammad, the Belait District Officer, on 7 December 1980, in conjunction with the celebration of the New Year.
+Initially, the construction was led by Awang Kassim bin Johan, who was then the Assistant District Officer of Belait.
+The project was also encouraged by Al-Ustaz Haji Abdul Ghani bin Pehin Datu Pekerma Dato Paduka Haji Abdul Rahim, the administrator of the Belait District Office.
+The construction was completed on 30 November 1980, with a budget of B$15,000.00.
+This place of worship provides facilities for the villagers and surrounding communities to perform congregational prayers and conduct religious gatherings, while also promoting the teachings of Islam in general.

 Recreation

 Near the community hall, three huts have been built which were jointly developed by the Sungai Teraban Village Consultative Council (MPK) with the cooperation of the Belait District Department, which are used as a place to rest and carry out any village projects and activities as well as to brighten up the community hall which is the main focus of further strengthening the unity of the village community.

+State Secretary Pengiran Muhammad Yusuf, formally opened the balai raya (community centre) in Sungai Teraban on 16 June 1966.
+The centre was created to serve as a location for welfare events and community gatherings.
+He called on the populace to cultivate a sense of solidarity and pride in Brunei as their country.
+Pengiran Abdul Momin Ismail, the district officer of Belait, also discussed the increasing number of celebrations nationwide and their significance for community development.
+He commended the infrastructure upgrades, water supply, and energy, saying that these initiatives show the government's dedication to improving the welfare of the populace.